johnmburt/johnmburt.github.io/index.md

 ### NOTE: this site under construction

-I started my career in academia, studying Cognitive Psychology and Animal Behavior.
-Then I had a great idea for an animal borne wireless social network sensing platform, got a grant to develop it and founded a small company to manufacture and sell my tag technology.
+I started my career in academia, studying Cognitive Psychology, Neurobiology and Animal Behavior.
+Then I had a great idea for an wireless tag for social network monitoring, got a grant to develop it and founded a small company to manufacture and sell my tag technology.

 Recently I decided to level up for a career in Data Science.
 For the last year I've worked as a senior organizer for the Portland Data Science meetup group and completed the intensive 6 month Springboard Data Science Career course.

 Skills highlights:

-SCIENCE: Conducted all aspects of scientific research for 10 years: grant proposals, study design, field/lab work, research lab management, peer reviewed articles, conference talks.
+SCIENCE: All aspects of scientific research for 10 years.

-TECHNOLOGY: I've been coding since high school, mainly in C, C++, Matlab and Python.
-My software projects have included acoustic signal processing, experimental data analysis, statistics and visualization, Windows applications, experimental hardware control software and embedded devices.
+TECHNOLOGY: Coding since high school, CS minor in college, C, C++, Matlab, Python, SQL.
+Software: audio signal processing, data analysis, statistics and visualization, Windows apps, hardware control, embedded devices.

-DATA SCIENCE: I've worked on numerous Python based self-directed data science projects with explorations in deep learning (CNNs, RNNs, etc), NLP, ML, financial time series analysis, sentiment analysis, and interactive visualizations.
+DATA SCIENCE: Numerous Python based self-directed data science projects.
+Deep learning (CNNs, RNNs, etc), NLP, ML, financial time series analysis, sentiment analysis, and interactive visualizations.
 Completed Springboard Data Science Career program.

-SPECIALIZATIONS: Python, experimental design, machine learning, deep learning, data analysis, visualization, presentation and training.

 ---